yetanalytics/xapipe/doc/usage.md

 ```

-Only statements with a value set at [JsonPath String](https://goessner.net/articles/JsonPath/) `$.result.score.scaled` will be passed to the target LRS.
+Only statements with a value set at the given [JsonPath String](https://goessner.net/articles/JsonPath/) `$.result.score.scaled` will be passed to the target LRS.
 This simple filter is useful to ensure the density of an xAPI dataset.
 To match a value at a given path or to perform negation you should instead use an xAPI Profile with Template and Pattern Filtering (see above).

 ## Job Management